Mapping Marketplace Enrollment

 See what share of potential Marketplace enrollees signed up for coverage in 2015 in your area

 What share of potential marketplace enrollees signed up for coverage in 2015?

 Percentage of the Potential Marketplace Enrollees who Signed up for Coverage in 2015

-Source: Kaiser Family Foundation analysis of federal marketplace signup data by zip code and modeling based on the Current Population Survey (CPS) applied to the American Community Survey (ACS).
+Source: KFF analysis of federal marketplace signup data by zip code and modeling based on the Current Population Survey (CPS) applied to the American Community Survey (ACS).
 See methodology for more information.

 Note: We define the potential market for marketplaces as including people who were uninsured or buying their own insurance before the ACA went into effect, who are not eligible for Medicaid or employer coverage, who are not in the coverage gap, and who are citizens or authorized immigrants.